 Prior to joining NYU Law, Michael practiced political, appellate, and antitrust law at Akin Gump Strauss Hauer & Feld, where he served as the principal author of briefs filed in the U.S. Supreme Court, the Supreme Court of Virginia, and the Maine Supreme Judicial Court.
 Michael also practiced antitrust law at Hogan Lovells before clerking for the Honorable Norman H. Stahl of the U.S. Court of Appeals for the First Circuit and the Honorable Robert E. Payne of the U.S. District Court for the Eastern District of Virginia.
 Michael received his JD, magna cum laude, from the Georgetown University Law Center, and his AB, cum laude, from Davidson College.

-Follow Michael on Twitter for updates on voting rights, money in politics, and election reform @GMikeParsons.
+For updates on voting rights, money in politics, and other election law developments, follow Michael on Twitter @GMikeParsons.